pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## The Goal

 First, we set a few ground rules.
-We decided that administrative privileges over Pulumi's github repositories should flow as follows:
+We decided that administrative privileges over Pulumi's GitHub repositories should flow as follows:

 1. An employee is part of one or more GitHub teams.
 2. Teams have appropriately scoped permissions over each repository they own.